sedihglow/mother_nature_entertainment/README.md

 OPEN THE README AND IT WILL HAVE THE NEWLINES (enter)

-HERE IS HOW YOU REMOVE THE ALIEN ASS "GOD" BOTS FROM YOUR SHIT, IT MIGHT WORK FOR YOU AND ITS BEEN WORKING TODAY FOR ME AND ME DOING IT IS HELPING PEOPLE,

-CONTRIBUTE TO THIS FUCKING LIST.
-CONTRIBUTE TO THIS FUCKING LIST.
-CONTRIBUTE TO THIS FUCKING LIST.
-CONTRIBUTE TO THIS FUCKING LIST.
-CONTRIBUTE TO THIS FUCKING LIST.
-CONTRIBUTE TO THIS FUCKING LIST.
-CONTRIBUTE TO THIS FUCKING LIST.
-CONTRIBUTE TO THIS FUCKING LIST.
-CONTRIBUTE TO THIS FUCKING LIST.
-CONTRIBUTE TO THIS FUCKING LIST.

 remove your "insert word" bot
 or remove you'r "insert word" bot